Infixo/WWR-AITweaks/README.md

 [Worldwide Rush](https://store.steampowered.com/app/3325500/Worldwide_Rush/) mod that adds some AI enhancements to the game.

 ## Features
+- Rewritten and redesigned line evaluation algorithm.
+- More diversity in AI companies.

-### Maintain routes
+### Line evaluation
-Currently only one feature is implemented - better logic for evaluating and maintaining lines for the Hub Manager's Maintain mode and AI companies.
+Better logic for evaluating and maintaining lines for the Hub Manager's Maintain mode and AI companies.
 - The line is evaluated for the last 2 months and based on efficiency, throughput and vehicles' capacities, optimal range is determined.
 - Optimal range is betwen 1/3 and 2/3 of minimum efficiency and full (100%) efficiency, where minimum efficiency is required for the line to be profitable at all.
 - Number of waiting passengers and average trip time are also taken into consideration.